 - a) May have one or two joints - b) May be double-jointed with rounded or rotating mouthpiece allowing for better fit and comfort.
-The edges must be rounded and the length of the centre link must be 4.5cm long as a maximum.

-- c) May have a slightly curved port, allowing more room for the tongue.
-The maximum height is 30mm from the lower part of the side of the tongue to the highest point of the deviation. - d) A coupling is permitted as the centre link and must be solid with no moveable parts other than a roller. - e) The centre link must be smooth and rounded - f) The diameter of the mouthpiece must be a minimum of 10mm at the rings or cheeks. - g) Wavvy bits are allowed. - h) French Link a) Snaffles with a control plate e.g. Dr Bristol. (i.e Dr Bristol: if put incorrectly the edge of the plate causes excess pressure on tongue).
+The edges must be rounded and the length of the centre link must be 4.5cm long as a maximum. - c) May have a slightly curved port, allowing more room for the tongue.
+The maximum height is 30mm from the lower part of the side of the tongue to the highest point of the deviation.
+The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30mm.
+The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - d) A coupling is permitted as the centre link and must be solid with no moveable parts other than a roller. - e) The centre link must be smooth and rounded - f) The diameter of the mouthpiece must be a minimum of 10mm at the rings or cheeks. - g) Wavvy bits are allowed. - h) French Link